Keith-Khadar/Gh05t/Reading_EEG_Data/Recorded_data/README.md

 Figure: Sample CSV file

 ## Note
-- The data files can be fed into the machine learning model for gathering valuable insights from blinking data.
+- The data files can be fed into the machine learning pipeline for gathering valuable insights from blinking data.
 - Logging data to a file is a time-intensive process, which may introduce delays in recording all incoming data.
 As a result, capturing all samples per second may not always be achievable.